codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

 With its sleek UI and low-code deployment, the component provides the following critical functionality:

-- Displays accounting, banking, and commerce connections in `Linked` and `Deauthorized` statuses.
+- Displays accounting, banking, and commerce connections in `Linked` and `Unlinked` statuses.
 - Provides the details of first authorization date and most recent sync date.
-- Allows the user to disconnect an active connection, setting it to a `Deauthorized` state and retaining previously fetched data.
+- Allows the user to disconnect an active connection, setting it to a `Unlinked` state and retaining previously fetched data.
 - Enables the user to reauthorize a previously severed connection, setting it back to `Linked` status.

-Connections in an `Unlinked` status are not displayed by the Connection Management component.
-This is because the `Unlinked` status indicates the delinking was initiated by your application and therefore should not be available to the user to reconnect.
+Connections in a `Deauthorized` status are not displayed by the Connection Management component.
 You can read more about [Connection statuses](https://docs.codat.io/core-concepts/connections#connection-status) at Codat.

 ## Prerequisites